Verifier Threshold: An Efficient Test-Time Scaling Approach for Image Generation: Abstract

 \section{Abstract}

-Image generation has emerged as a mainstream application of large generative AI models.
-Just as test-time compute and reasoning have helped language models improve their capabilities, similar benefits have also been observed with image generation models.
-In particular, searching over noise samples for diffusion and flow models has shown to scale well with test-time compute.
-While recent works have explored allocating non-uniform inference-compute budgets across different denoising steps, they rely on greedy algorithms and allocate the compute budget ineffectively.
-In this work, we study this problem and propose solutions to fix it.
-We propose the Verifier-Threshold method which automatically reallocates test-time compute and delivers substantial efficiency improvements.
-For the same performance on the GenEval benchmark, we achieve a 2-4$\times$ reduction in computational time over the state-of-the-art method.
+Image generation has emerged as a mainstream application of large generative models.
+Just as test-time compute and reasoning have improved language model capabilities, similar benefits have been observed for image generation models.
+In particular, searching over noise samples for diffusion and flow models has been shown to scale well with test-time compute.
+While recent works explore allocating non-uniform inference-compute budgets across denoising steps, existing approaches rely on greedy heuristics and often allocate the compute budget ineffectively.
+In this work, we study this problem and propose a simple fix.
+We propose \textit{Verifier-Threshold}, which automatically reallocates test-time compute and delivers substantial efficiency improvements.
+For the same performance on the GenEval benchmark, we achieve a $2\times$-$\;4\times$ reduction in computational time over the state-of-the-art method.